Cogmasters/concord/CODING_GUIDELINES.md

 # CODING GUIDELINES

-In order to keep the code concise and easy to comprehend there are a few rules to follow.
+In order to keep the code concise and easy to read, there are a few rules to follow.
+Feel free to use this coding guidelines outside of this project.
 (This is still a work in progress)

 ## Line Width

-Try to use lines at most 80 characters long, this is an amount of text that is easy to fit in most monitors.
-Don't be afraid to break a long function in many lines.
+Try to use lines that are at most 80 characters long.
+This is an amount of text that is easy to fit in most monitors.
+Don't be afraid to break a long function into many lines.

 ## Indentation